 Stephen and his wife Kayley have two little girls: Alexandra and Amelia.

 Stephen has a B.A. in Linguistics, minor in Chinese Language from Gordon College and a Certificate of TESOL (Teaching English to Speakers of Other Languages) and Intercultural Studies from Wheaton College.

 WAYS TO SUPPORT

-Stephen & Kayley by making a financial donation using your credit or debit card.
+Stephen & Kayley by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens

 In colorful communities and along scenic highways, diverse people and landscapes span coast to coast